-Flebogamma DIF 50 mg/ml should be infused intravenously at an initial rate of 0.01 - 0.02 ml/kg/min for the first thirty minutes.
-If well tolerated (see section 4.4), the rate of administration may gradually be increased to a maximum of 0.1 ml/kg/min.
+Flebogamma® 5% DIF should be infused intravenously at an initial rate of 0.01 - 0.02 ml/kg/min for the first thirty minutes.
+If well tolerated, (see section Special warnings and precautions for use), the rate of administration may gradually be increased to a maximum of 0.1 ml/kg/min.